Saliheen/custome-array/README.md

 console.log(myArray.get(0)); // Outputs: 4

-## Contact
+## Usage

-    For questions or to connect, you can reach out via:
+For questions or to connect, you can reach out via

     LinkedIn: linkedin.com/in/saliheen-afridi-630672160
     Email: saliheenafridi0@gmail.com